 You’ll see competing retailers offering the same or similar products with different prices.
 This can help you gauge what a fair price may look like for that item online.

-3. Sign up for Paribus and get a credit if your item arrives late.
+3. Sign up for Paribus and get compensated if your Amazon item arrives late.

 When you sign up for Paribus, you get to kick back and let them monitor your shipments.
-If something comes late, like from Amazon, they’ll email you and make it super easy to contact Amazon customer support for a credit, usually of about $5, into your Amazon account.
+If your Amazon shipment with a guaranteed delivery date arrives late, they’ll notify you and provide information to contact Amazon customer support for compensation.

 Paribus compensates us when you sign up for Paribus using the links we provided.